fherreralab/fherreralab.github.io/openings.md

 permalink: /openings/
 ---

-We are constantly looking to collaborate with motivated young minds from diverse backgrounds interested in joining our group.
+We are always very happy to welcome motivated undergraduate students, graduate students and postdocs with diverse backgrounds in several areas of science and engineering.

+We all do our best to make everyone's experience in the group as **enjoyable and fruitful** as possible.

+If you are interested in joining us, please send your informal inquires to Felipe Herrera.

 * **Four-year PhD scholarship** on *Quantum Optics and Chemical Physics*.
 Available immediately with flexible start date.

-If you are interested in these opportunities, please send your informal inquires to Felipe Herrera. **Women and minorities are encouraged to apply.**
+ **Women and minorities are encouraged to apply.**